react-cosmos/react-cosmos/README.md

 > "I am the happy father of a sad blue-eyed boy."

-We can now generate a recursive snapshot and take a of the capture the nested state.
+We can now generate a recursive snapshot and take a capture of the nested state.

 ```js